 Prof. Krzysztof Pachucki from the Faculty of Physics of UW received the Foundation for Polish Science Prize “for precise quantum electrodynamic calculation of spectroscopic parameters of lightweight atoms and molecules.”
 These findings are the basis for precise determination of fundamental physical constants.

-200th anniversary of UW 4EU Alliance 4EU Plus 4EU+ ACM ICPC admissions archaeology archeology astronomy awards Centre of New Technologies competitions cooperation DHC discovery doctoral students employees Erasmus+ ERC EUA Faculty of Physics humanities Interstudent mobility multimedia OGLE open lectures PCMA physics Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research researchers science scientific conferences students Study in Poland Vice-Rector visits Welcome Point
+200th anniversary of UW 4EU Alliance 4EU Plus 4EU+ ACM ICPC admissions archaeology archeology astronomy awards BUW Centre of New Technologies competitions cooperation DELab DHC discovery doctoral students employees Erasmus+ ERC Faculty of Physics Faculty of Psychology humanities multimedia Nature OGLE open lectures PCMA physics Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research science scientific conferences students Study in Poland Vice-Rector visits Welcome Point